Samsung Galaxy A03s

 Side-Mounted Fingerprint Sensor: What makes it even more significant is the availability of a fingerprint sensor at that price point in a product.
 The convenience it provides access to the device quickly while ensuring security is a very important benefit.

-Expandable Storage: The microSD slot allows for storage expansion of up to 1TB, allowing plenty of room for personal files such as photos and videos, as well as installed applications.
+Expandable Storage: The microSD slot lets you expand storage up to 1TB so there’s plenty of room for personal files like photos and videos, plus even installed applications too.

-User friendly Software: It offers a clean interface that is pretty easy to use and also has several security updates from time to time so that users can keep their phone up-to-date with the latest protection.
+User friendly Software: It comes with a clean interface, which is pretty easy to navigate and there are also security updates from time to time, so users can keep their phone updated with the newest protection.

 Weaknesses